Paul McVeigh West Cork Residency 2026

 The prize was launched in 2012 and seeks out writers and stories from across the five continents.
 This award celebrates the short story and supports writers often from countries ‘with little or no publishing infrastructure and from places that are marked by geographical, geopolitical or economic isolation’.

 The regional winners’ stories will be published in Granta, in the weeks leading up to the final announcement of the overall winner in June.
-I’ve dreamed of appearing in Granta’s pages since I was knee-high as a writer, so I am overjoyed at this!
+I’ve dreamed of appearing in Granta’s pages since I was knee-high as a writer, so I am thrilled.

 The winning stories have also been published in a beautiful anthology, I Cleaned the – & Other Stories: Winners of the Commonwealth Short Story Prize 2021, available in bookshops and online.